rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 ## Cycles of Curves

 To simplify elliptic curve operations, a _cycle of curves_ can be used.
 A cycle of curves use the other's scalar field as their base field and vice-versa.
 This means that field operations can be handled natively in the scalar field circuit $\Fb_S$ and elliptic curve operations are handled natively in the basefield circuit $\Fb_B$.
 This improves performance drastically, since the SNARK never need to handle foreign field arithmetic.
-The cycle of curves used in this project is the Pasta curves, Pallas and Vesta, both of which have the curve equation $y^2 = x^3 + 5$:
+The cycle of curves used in this project is the Pasta curves[@pasta], Pallas and Vesta, both of which have the curve equation $y^2 = x^3 + 5$:

 - Pallas: $a \in \Fb_p, P \in \Eb_p(\Fb_q)$
 - Vesta:  $a \in \Fb_q, P \in \Eb_q(\Fb_p)$